Plex: Plexamp

 Plexamp is an audio codec player that allows users to play music files on their Plex Media Server.
 Plexamp supports Windows, Android, iOS, iPadOS, Linux and Apple CarPlay.
 The core player is free to download and use with any Plex Media Server with music content.
 Features such as automatically generated recommendations, lyrics, autoplay and downloads are only available to Plex Pass subscribers.
 Plexamp does not support other music streaming services.
+In 2023, Plexamp added a feature called "Sonic Sage" that uses ChatGPT to help build playlists.